gisheri/elevation/README.md

 # What is this?

-This project is a coding challenge for the web developer position at Elevation Church.
+This project is a coding challenge for the web developer position at Elevation.
 The requirements for the challenge are listed in `requirements.md`.

 To run this application, please follow the steps below in **How to get it running**.
 Once you have completed the steps, ensure `database`, `server`, and `frontend` are all running by entering the commands `node .`, `npm run dev`, and `npm start`, respectively.
 It works best to run these commands from multiple tabs within terminal.